-While the college regards the ACT Need Analysis System as a very helpful guide, the student applicant is also required to complete the College's Student Financial Aid Application.
+While the college regards the ACT or CSS Need Analysis Systems as a very helpful guide, the student applicant is also required to complete the College's Student Financial Aid Application.
 In all cases, final determination of need and award amounts are made by the Student Financial Aid Office.
 In this way, individual attention is given to each application and awards are made in view of the student's particular situation and in accordance with the College's philosophy in awarding aid.